 Young pets can be microchipped as early as 6 to 8 weeks of age.

 How long does the microchip last?

 The microchip has no power supply, battery, or moving parts, and it's designed to last the life of the pet.
-Once injected, the microchip is anchored in place as a thin layer of connective tissue forms around it.
-It requires no care and will not pass through or out of the body.

 Does implanting the microchip hurt my pet?

 Most pets react the same way to this shot as they do to any other.
 The microchip contains nothing that will burn or irritate tissue; it's completely biocompatible.

 Does my pet have to be sedated to be implanted with a microchip?

 No. Injecting a microchip is just like any other injection or vaccination.
 Anesthesia is not required.